codefoster/iot-workshop/instructions.md

 By the end of this workshop, you should feel comfortable with...

-1. Installing Raspian (all the different ways)
+1. Installing Raspian
 1. Communicating with the Raspberry Pi Headless
 1. Understanding the GPIO and how to work with them
-1. prototying with breadbords (simple schematics at least )
+1. Prototying with breadbords (simple schematics at least)
-1. Communicating with a camera device (raspicam, ffmpeg, etc )
+1. Communicating with a camera device (raspicam, ffmpeg, etc.)
 1. Using SSH and SCP to work with the Pi
-1. Getting Familiar with node, and npm
+1. Getting familiar with node, and npm
-1. Having a basis for a cool IoT idea (show them waterrower and Wackcoon)
+1. Having a basis for a cool IoT idea
-1. Azure Iot Hub and Cognitive Services
+1. Azure IoT Hub and Cognitive Services

 All of this in just 65 lines of code.